 The pharmacy's services are accessible to people with different needs.
-Staff members provide the pharmacy services safely.
-The pharmacy sources and stores medicines appropriately.
+Staff members provide most of the pharmacy services safely, but they do not always make relevant safety checks when supplying higher-risk medicines.
+This makes it difficult for them to show that people are taking their medicines in the safest manner.
+The pharmacy sources and stores medicines safely.

-Pharmacy services were clearly displayed in the shop window and on posters around the pharmacy area.
-There was a range of leaflets available to the public about services on offer in the pharmacy near the medicines counter and in the consultation room.
-The pharmacy was a healthy living pharmacy and the team had a healthy living area on the shop floor which including information about prostate cancer, male suicide and mental health.
+Services were clearly displayed on posters around the pharmacy.
+There was a range of leaflets available to the public about health promotion in the pharmacy near the medicines counter and in the consultation room.
+There was step-free access into the pharmacy and seating for people waiting for services.
+The pharmacy also had an induction loop available should someone require it.